-4. Assignment of Uncertainty
+5. Assignment of Uncertainty

 The NIST Mass Code generates uncertainties as a part of the data reduction.
 Proper input in the data file is critical for obtaining valid results and is dependent upon a well characterized measurement process.
 See NISTIR 5672 for a discussion on the input for standard uncertainties in the data file.
+Comprehensive calculations of the uncertainties for weighing designs must be completed outside of the NIST Mass Code at this time, and a supplemental job aid spreadsheet is posted on the NIST OWM website with this SOP for that purpose.

-4.1.
-Calculating the standard uncertainty, u_s , of the starting restraint in the first series:
+5.1.Calculating the standard uncertainty, $u_s$ , of the starting restraint in the first series: